highamm/datascience234/docs/01-intro.md

 4. In about 2 sentences, describe the data science "cycle" given in the diagram at the top of page 3.

 Exercise 2.
-You may continue to use the same .Rmd file to answer these questions.
+You may continue to use the same .qmd file to answer these questions.
 For each question, type your answer on a new line, with a line space between your answers.
 All of these questions should be answered outside of code chunks since your answers will all be text, not code.

 a.
 What is your name and what is your class year (first-year, sophomore, junior, senior)?